 - Repairs: You may have the option of choosing where you’d like your vehicle fixed, or the insurance company may tell you where to get an estimate in your area.
 Make a definite plan with the adjuster to get an estimate at a specific time and place.
 If you get your own estimate, the adjuster may want to get a separate estimate to compare the pricing—it’s annoying, but it’s part of the process.
-Request a third estimate from an independent repair shop if the estimates from either business are too different.
+Request the third estimate from an independent repair shop if the estimates from either business are too different.
 And remember, before leaving the repair shop with your repaired vehicle, make sure everything is fixed properly.
 Call the adjuster if the repairs are unsatisfactory.

 - Totaled Vehicle: The cost of repair could be greater than the value of the car, so the insurance company may decide to pay you the value of the car prior to the accident.
 There isn’t much to negotiate when it comes to a totaled vehicle.
 This fixed value is based on what your car would sell for on the present market.
-If you think that you’re getting the runaround for the value of your vehicle, contact your personal injury attorney for guidance.
+Some states even codify exactly how this value is set.
+Other states have a little leeway, and you may be able to challenge a low offer.

 If you or a loved one has been in an automobile wreck, or any type of personal injury incident, contact us today or fill out our free case evaluation form.
-Our hotline is open 24/7 – One Click, That’s It!
+We provide free consultations for accident victims.

 to find a Morris Bart office near you.